EloiD-R/little-sides-projects/readme.md

 ### Summary :

 #### Rust-lang :
-> I never did a real project in Rust because i'm learning it but you can find my [learning projects](https://github.com/EloiD-R/Rust-learning)
+> I never did a real project in Rust because i'm learning it but you can find my [learning projects here](https://github.com/EloiD-R/Rust-learning)

 #### Python :
 > [comment]: <> (Date format is dd/mm/yyyy)